Our Services

 Apathy and depression can overlap, but they are not the same.

 However, apathy can be part of depression.
-If you're experiencing emotional numbness and wondering whether it might be connected to depression, you can use Ubie's free AI-powered Depression symptom checker to evaluate your symptoms in just a few minutes and get personalized insights.
+If you're experiencing emotional numbness and wondering whether it might be related to depression, Ubie's free AI-powered symptom checker can help you evaluate your symptoms in just a few minutes and receive personalized insights to discuss with your healthcare provider.

 If symptoms are severe, persistent, or include thoughts of self-harm, seek immediate medical attention.